Highland branch: Precursors

 What became the Highland branch was built in stages.
 The initial segment was the Boston and Worcester Railroad's Brookline branch, which opened on April 10, 1848.
 This line stretched 1.55 mi from a junction with the Boston and Worcester main line south of Governor Square southwest to the current location of the Brookline Village station in Brookline, with an intermediate station at Longwood Avenue.
 Construction costs were roughly $42,000.
 Brookline had previously only been reachable by road (horsecar service on what is now Huntington Avenue did not begin until 1859), and the branch was quickly a success.

 Based on this success, the Charles River Branch Railroad was founded in 1849 to extend service west from Brookline.
 Beginning in 1851, the railroad built 6.1 mi from Brookline to Newton Upper Falls.
-This extension opened in November 1852, at a cost not exceeding $253,000.
+This extension opened on November 24, 1852, at a cost not exceeding $253,000.
 The line was further extended to Great Plains (later part of Needham) the next year, and to Woonsocket, Rhode Island in 1863.
 The Charles River Branch Railroad also constructed its own track parallel to the Brookline branch.
 From 1858, freight trains carrying gravel from Needham quarries to fill the Back Bay for development made up most of the traffic on the line.

 By the early 1870s the Boston and Worcester had become the Boston and Albany Railroad (B&A), itself destined to become part of the New York Central Railroad system.
 The tracks beyond Brookline, which now reached Woonsocket, Rhode Island, belonged to the New York and New England Railroad, a forerunner of the New York, New Haven and Hartford Railroad.
 New York and New England trains used the B&A's route via Brookline to reach Boston.